 Zero Tolerance For Hateful Messages & Actions.
 Each of our members plays a role in establishing and promoting a positive, inclusive, and encouraging community.
 Discussions, posts, actions, or comments that promote hatred of any kind - including, but not limited to, racism, sexism, transphobia, homophobia, biphobia, queerphobia, ableism, and ageism - are not acceptable in Tech Ladies spaces and may result in you being removed from online or in-person spaces.

 Trust Intent, Name Impact.
 Trust that everyone in this group has each other's best interests at heart; but if someone says something incorrect or hurtful, name what impact that has.
 Report hateful or violent posts, comments, discussions, or actions to admin.
 See more details on that process below.

 Make Space, Take Space.
 Speak up and have your voice heard, but also be cognizant of how much space you're occupying and take a step back when needed.
 Let people of different backgrounds tell their stories and experiences.
 We have a lot to learn from each other!

 Value Each Other!
 Many members of this community spend their precious and valuable time to give each other guidance, advice, introductions, etc. If someone does this for you, acknowledge their comments, take time to write back thank you to their private messages, and pay it forward when you can.

-Policies for Online Tech Ladies Spaces
+Online Tech Ladies Spaces

 To preserve positivity and inclusivity, our online spaces are moderated.
 All posts will be approved before being available to the group.
 See all of our guidelines for Facebook posts here.